 - 1. Article IV(A) of the Procedures; - 2.
-Article II of the Procedures; - 3.
-The CHFA/DOH Consolidated Application (the "ConApp"); - 4.
-The CHFA 2024 and 2025 Multifamily Design, Construction and Sustainability Standards (the "Construction Standards"); - 5.
-The Authority's Board Very Low-Income Construction Employment Policy Statement (the "VLI Policy"); - 6.
-The Authority's Board Program Eligibility Requirements: Delinquent or Non-Performing Applicants Policy Statement (the "Eligibility Policy"); and
+Article II of the Procedures;

+- 3. The CHFA/DOH Consolidated Application (the "ConApp"); - The CHFA 2026 and 20272024 and 2025 Multifamily Design, Construction and Sustainability Standards (the "Construction Standards"); - The Authority's Board Very Low-Income Construction Employment Policy Statement (the "VLI Policy"); - The Authority's Board Program Eligibility Requirements: Delinquent or Non-Performing Applicants Policy Statement (the "Eligibility Policy");-and

-7. The 2024 and 2025 Authority Guidelines, including, without limitation, the CHFA Low-Income Housing Tax Credit (LIHTC) Program Guideline, the CHFA Construction Guideline: Project Planning & Technical Services Review, the CHFA Low-Income Housing Tax Credit (LIHTC) Program Opportunity Characteristics Guideline, the CHFA Pre-Construction Guideline, the CHFA Supportive Housing Guidelines, the CHFA Market Study Guidelines, the Construction Guideline: Energy Conservation, the CHFA Hybrid Financing Structure Guidelines, the CHFA LIHTC Program Glossary of Terms and all other LIHTC Program and construction guidance or materials published in connection with the Plan (collectively, the "Guidelines").
+7. The 2026 and 20272024 and 2025 Authority Guidelines, including, without limitation, the CHFA Low-Income Housing Tax Credit (LIHTC) Program Guideline, the CHFA Construction Guideline: Project Planning & Technical Services Review, the CHFA Low-Income Housing Tax Credit (LIHTC) Program Opportunity Characteristics Guideline, the CHFA Pre-Construction Guideline, the CHFA Supportive Housing Guidelines, the CHFA Market Study Guidelines, the COnstruction Guideline: Energy Conservation and Sustainability, the CHFA Hybrid Financing Structure Guidelines, the CHFA Guidelines for Resident Services Coordinators, the CHFA LIHTC Program Glossary of Terms, the Housing Needs Index Guideline, and all other LIHTC Program and construction guidance or materials published in connection with the Plan (collectively, the "Guidelines").